Saifmalik2004/DSA-with-JAVA/day-8/subArrays/README.md

 - The subarray `[1, 2, 3]` has a sum of `6`.
 - The smallest sum is `1`, and the largest sum is `6`.

-Pretty cool, right? 😎

 ---

 ## 🧐 Dry Run of the Code with an Array of 4 Elements

-Let's go deeper and break down how the program works with a **4-element array**:
+Let’s break down the program with an example array of **4 elements**:

 ```java
 int num[] = {2, 4, 6, 8};